twilson63/permaweb-cookbook/docs/src/concepts/permawebApplications.md

 ### Bundling Services

-Bundling services aggregate transactions into transaction bundles and make sure those bundles are posted directly to Arewave.
+Bundling services aggregate transactions into transaction bundles and make sure those bundles are posted directly to Arweave.
 By using a bundling service like bundlr.network you can post hundreds of thousands of transactions in a single Arweave block.

 ### Sequencing Services

 Sequencers enables high performance for SmartWeave Contracts to calculate business logic stored on the Arweave network.

 ### Indexing Services
-Indexing services listen to all the transactions on Arweave and import them into an indexed database suitble for fast querying.
+Indexing services listen to all the transactions on Arweave and import them into an indexed database suitable for fast querying.
 They then expose a graphQL endpoint so permaweb apps can make optimized queries for Arweave data.

 These services work together to form the Permaweb Services Layer and gives developers the power to build fully decentralized applications on the permaweb.